devchadha-jmi/DSP-Lab-ECS-611/README.md

 # DSP-Lab-ECS-611
-Dropping DSP Lab Stuff here
+Dropping DSP Lab Stuff here.
+Will be documenting the Labs performed and major learnings